CyberEthicalMe/blog-articles/cl2owkf070042annv61ki39nm.md

 To be able to see the SD card on the Linux inside VirtualBox you have to prepare VMDK ([Virtual Machine Disk](https://en.wikipedia.org/wiki/VMDK)) file linked to the device.

+> You have to repeat these steps each time device is inserted in USB.
+Windows will assign it the new `PHYSICALDRIVE` number.

 1. Put your SD card in a card reader (or USB adapter) and connect to the hardware.
 2. Open PowerShell as an administrator.
 List available storage devices with `wmic diskdrive list brief`
 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1651340469231/UZMLLhKvd.png align="center")